jsspen/zola-jsspen.github.io/content/projects/python-projects/_index.md

 +++
 title = "python projects"
-description = "learning python and documenting the things I make along the way"
+description = "learning python and documenting the things i make along the way"
 +++